SwordZYZ/SwordZYZ.github.io/README.md

 # SwordZYZ.github.io
+A Repository for online urls.
-Use for SSR DOMAIN-SET groups in Shadowrocket.
+SSR Groups: Use for SSR DOMAIN-SET groups in Shadowrocket.